wwsalmon/webtest/_portfolio/video/v-27-lily.md

 displayTitle: Lily (2018)
 topStrip: video case study
-descript: '"A manipulative young woman in love with a vulnerable young man is nothing like she seems."
+description: '"A manipulative young woman in love with a vulnerable young man is nothing like she seems."
 A short film made in 24 hours.'
 ---

 {% include youtube-gen.html id='oWyXCUr9sog' %}